-There are two things driving the UK’s real estate sectors record performance right now; the growing desire among movers and first-time buyers to escape the city and pick up spacious properties with private gardens and rock-bottom interest rates, this usually takes priority.
+There are two things driving the UK’s real estate sector’s record performance right now: the growing desire among movers and first-time buyers to escape the city and pick up spacious properties with private gardens and rock-bottom interest rates.
+This usually takes priority.

 You have to sympathise with what is fast becoming an entire generation of frustrated first-time buyers.
-Or should that be, would-be first-time buyers, who for a string of reasons are unable to capitalise on the lowest mortgage interest rates they may ever see in their lifetime.
+Or should that be, would-be first-time buyers, who, for a string of reasons, are unable to capitalise on the lowest mortgage interest rates they may ever see in their lifetime?

 Young people in droves are accepting that they are unlikely to ever own their own homes.
-It is an issue that is more prevalent in some parts of the UK than others, but is nonetheless an undeniable crisis the whole country is facing.
+It is an issue that is more prevalent in some parts of the UK than others, but it is nonetheless an undeniable crisis the whole country is facing.

 Irrespective of how many ‘affordable’ homes are built over the coming years, catastrophic wealth inequality is still going to price most first-time buyers out of the market.

 Another issue compounding the problem is the difficulties first-time buyers are facing when attempting to access today’s competitive mortgage rates.
-For most, coming close to saving a 20% deposit or even 10% deposit has always been completely out of the question; highlighting the value and importance of the government-backed 5% mortgage initiative.
+For most, coming close to saving a 20% deposit or even a 10% deposit has always been completely out of the question, highlighting the value and importance of the government-backed 5% mortgage initiative.

-For the first time in a long time, first-time buyers were presented with the opportunity to qualify for a 95% LTV with a deposit of just 5%, until it became clear that OTT scrutiny and excessive affordability tests are making it all-but impossible for most to qualify.
+For the first time in a long time, first-time buyers were presented with the opportunity to qualify for a 95% LTV with a deposit of just 5%, until it became clear that OTT scrutiny and excessive affordability tests are making it all but impossible for most to qualify.

 A 5% deposit mortgage is all well and good, but not if you can only borrow four times your annual income.
 Applicants without a good credit history are also being declined, as are those who took advantage of government grants or those who were furloughed during the COVID-19 crisis.